Arelos/arelos.github.io/README.md

-## Arelos Website
+# Arelos Website
-This is the  website for Arelos and has replaced our old excuse of a website.
+This is the new website for Arelos and has replaced our old excuse of a website.

+## Installation and Contributing
+Installation is fairly simple as the site only utilizes basic JS and JQuery plugins and does not require any installation of Bower, Gulp, Ruby, Grunt and the like.
+Just Clone, do some things and submit a Pull Request and we will gladly look at it!

 ## Credits